estaos/pinlang/README.md

 // In the generated code there will be struct generated for this object.
 But only this object
 // will be of that type.

-These are valid types and can be used anywehere a type is expected. const myFunc = (a: int64, b: int64): {a: int64, b: int64} => ({a, b})
+//These are valid types and can be used anywehere a type is expected. const myFunc = (a: int64, b: int64): {a: int64, b: int64} => ({a, b})
 ```